TheIoTLearningInitiative/Up/documentation/Introduction.md

 > Bring your ideas to life with the high performance, affordable and mini form factor x86 embedded board.
 Meet up!
 [Up Shop](http://up-shop.org/)

+# Intel® RealSense™ Robotics Development Kit

+> The Intel® RealSense™ Robotics Development Kit is a bundle that features a credit card size board and an Intel® RealSense™ R200 Camera.
+Together, this high performance and low-power consumption combination bridges the gap between rapid prototyping and productization.
+[Intel® RealSense™ Developer Kits](http://click.intel.com/intelr-realsensetm-robotic-development-kit.html)